Healthy Homes Assessment Jervoistown

 Draught Stopping Jervoistown

-If you are able to feel external air entering or an unobstructed draught coming out of a hole or gap, then it’s likely a crack or hole that requirements sealing in the way you can.
+If you can feel external air getting in, or see a clear draught from a crack or a gap that is, it’s probably a gap or hole which needs sealing in some way.
 Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that allow air in or out within your house require seals.
-In the case of an open fireplace isn’t used it can cause draughts and should be sealed off.
-Landlords and property managers are responsible for ensuring such draughts are eliminated in the maximum extent possible.
+Gaps greater than 3mm that allow air to enter or exit within your house need seals.
+For example, if an open fireplace is not in use, it can create draughts.
+This must be sealed from.
+Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.

-There is no need to block gaps or holes which are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow movement of the structure as the house warms and cools so that they are able to be closed and opened rather than securing.
-We will check the windows and doors in an Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps that are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for movement of the building when the household heats and cools, in order to let them be shut and opened, rather instead of being stuck.
+We will test all doors and windows as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections